Oxygen compounds

 The oxidation state of oxygen is −2 in almost all known compounds of oxygen.
 The oxidation state −1 is found in a few compounds such as peroxides.
-Compounds containing oxygen in other oxidation states are very uncommon: −1/2 (superoxides), −1/3 (ozonides), 0 (elemental, hypofluorous acid), +1/2 (dioxygenyl), +1 (dioxygen difluoride), and +2 (oxygen difluoride).
+Compounds containing oxygen in other oxidation states are very uncommon: − (superoxides), − (ozonides), 0 (elemental, hypofluorous acid), + (dioxygenyl), +1 (dioxygen difluoride), and +2 (oxygen difluoride).

 Oxygen is reactive and will form oxides with all other elements except the noble gases helium, neon, argon and krypton.

 Oxides

-Water (H_{2}O) is the oxide of hydrogen and most familiar oxygen compound.
+Water (H2O) is the oxide of hydrogen and most familiar oxygen compound.
 Its bulk properties partly result from the interaction of its component atoms, oxygen and hydrogen, with atoms of nearby water molecules.
 Hydrogen atoms are covalently bonded to oxygen in a water molecule but also have an additional attraction (about 23.3 kJ·mol^{−1} per hydrogen atom) to an adjacent oxygen atom in a separate molecule.
 These hydrogen bonds between water molecules hold them approximately 15% closer than what would be expected in a simple liquid with just Van der Waals forces.